How to Apply

 All applications who have met the following criteria will be considered for admission:

-- A completed baccalaureate degree from an institution that is accredited by a nationally recognized, regional accrediting association.
+- A completed baccalaureate degree from an institution that is accredited by one of the regional accrediting associations (e.g. Higher Learning Commission).
 The baccalaureate nursing program (i.e., initial major or upper division, post-baccalaureate second major) in which the nursing degree is awarded must be accredited by the Accreditation Commission for Education in Nursing (ACEN, formerly NLNAC) or the Commission on Collegiate Nursing Education (CCNE).

 - Nurse Practitioner applicants must have two years of recent clinical practice as a registered nurse (R.N.).
 Applicants to the pediatric and adult-gerontological options must have at least one year experience in the area of specialization.